- Which company has the cheapest car insurance in Kansas for a bad driving record?

 Cheapest car insurance in Kansas with multiple tickets

-This table shows Kansas drivers how much multiple tickets increase premiums.
+This table shows drivers in Kansas how much having multiple tickets can raise their insurance premiums.

 | Company | Average annual premium for clean record | Annual premium with a speeding ticket |